SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 Take urgent action to combat climate change and its impacts.

-**Current status**: This string is currently being edited after internal review.
+**Current status**: This string is currently being edited after speciqalist input.
 It is substantially changed from the original version it was based on (v2019.11).
 "Full query" not updated.

 **Contents**